WorkplaceX/Framework/Framework/Readme.txt

 ﻿vNext
+-Html snipped
--Class App.Setting to choos Bulma, Bootstrap for Modal and Alert.
+-Class App.Setting to choose Bulma, Bootstrap for Modal and Alert.
 -Insert ConfigField without ConfigGrid does not give a duplicate error -Handle Json property with getter only.
 Code: "Is attribute [Serialize(SerializeEnum.None)] missing?"
 [Ok] -Add new grid configuration